 The assessment process necessarily includes a series of interviews/conversations with the client.
 It may also include educational and/or aptitude/interest testing and interpretation of this information; identification of the client's skills, abilities and interests; use of community resources; and research into possible employment opportunities.

-Assessment form, WT-3, is available for use as a means to record and track pertinent information during the assessment.
-Use of the WT-3 is optional by county.
-Its use is mandatory only when RAPIDS is down.
-The following RAPIDS screens record the appropriate assessment result.
+The following RAPIDS screens record the appropriate assessment results.
 Their use is mandatory.

-- WPED (Education)
+- $-\square$ WPED (Education)

 - WPAW (Employment)

 - WPJR (Participation Readiness)